h-shahzaib/Fluent-Source-Generator/README.md

 1. Add the library to your project by importing it as a reference.
 2. Use the fluent API to start building your code structure.
 3. Call `ToString()` on the `SourceBuilder` instance to retrieve the generated C# code.

 ---

-Here’s a more concise version of the limitation example:

----